svenboertjens/cmsgpack/USAGE.md

 	- [`encode`](#filestreamencode)
 	- [`decode`](#filestreamdecode)

-### Regular serialization
+### Regular Serialization

-For regular and straightforward serialization, the `encode` and `decode` functions are plenty.
-These functions support all optional features, but parsing them in each function call will add a little overhead, which is where the [`Stream`](#stream) object shines.
+For basic serialization, use the `encode` and `decode` functions.
+When frequently passing keyword arguments, using the [`Stream`](#stream) object is recommended for easier keyword management and a small performance advantage.

 #### `encode`